JordanGallegos/JTG_blog_website/src/content/posts/2021-08-01-azure-adconnect.md

 ![](/screenshots/adconnect/oufiltering.png)

-- Left defaults for Identifying user, Filtering, and Optional Featues
+- Left defaults for Identifying user, Filtering, and Optional Features

 - Used Administrator credentials to set SSO